Army Reserve leader honors veterans in 'City of Brotherly Love'

-Brig.
-Gen. James Porter, deputy commanding general of the U.S. Army Reserve’s 99th Readiness Division at the Philadelphia Veterans Day parade Nov.
-10, 2024.
-(U.S. Army photo by Sgt.
-1st Class Deziree Lau, 99th RD Public Affairs)
+PHILADELPHIA, Pa. – “It’s an honor to be here,” said Brig.
+Gen. James Porter, deputy commanding general of the U.S. Army Reserve’s 99th Readiness Division, during the annual Philadelphia Veterans Day Parade here Nov.
+10.

+This year’s parade commemorates a decade-long tribute in honoring veterans who served and those who continue to serve our nation.

+“Events like this provide a great way to honor our service members who served our country,” Porter said.

 |Date Taken: